WSYR-FM: History

-On August 28, 2009, at 5 pm, Power 106.9 dropped the Urban AC format for country music, branding itself as "Young Country 106.9."
+On August 28, 2009, at 5 pm, Power 106.9 dropped the Urban AC format for country music, branding itself as "Young Country 106.9".
 This was despite the fact that station owner Clear Channel Communications already had a country music outlet in the Syracuse area, the market leader 104.7 WBBS in Fulton, a more mainstream country station.
 The move was ostensibly an effort to hedge its bets against competition from WOLF-FM in DeRuyter, which Clear Channel sold in March 2009 and changed to country music at the same time as WPHR did.
 As it turned out, the country format on WPHR was a weekend-long stunt.
 The station switched back to its regular format that Monday morning (August 31).
 The station, after the stunt, moved to its current location in Solvay, which gives it greater coverage over the city of Syracuse but far less over the Finger Lakes.
 Coverage was very large in the Central New York area down into Pennsylvania and up into Canada in the 1970s when the station was WRLX.
 It also ran a subcarrier music program similar to the old style Muzak of those days.

 In December 2010, five domains suggesting that 106.9 would be changing to a simulcast of WSYR were registered and parked at GoDaddy.
 Later discovered, none of those domains were registered/owned by the station or used.
 WSYR was already simulcasting on WPHR's HD Radio digital subchannel.
-Concurrently with the discovery, WHEN adopted an identical format and branding as "Power 620."
+Concurrently with the discovery, WHEN adopted an identical format and branding as "Power 620".
 The "Power 106.9" website was rebranded as "Power620.com" at the same time.
-As of December 27, Clear Channel has filed to swap call signs with WSYR-FM in Gifford, Florida.
+As of December 27, Clear Channel had filed to swap call signs with WSYR-FM in Gifford, Florida.
 The format change took effect Sunday evening, January 2, 2011.

 For a time, the FM side gained priority in on-air advertising and on the web site banner.
-At the outset, the simulcast was branded "Newsradio 106.9 WSYR."
-However, the AM side remained the primary station, and over the next two years most references to the FM side were cut back, to the extent that the station now refers to itself as "Newsradio 570 WSYR, Now on 106.9 FM."
+At the outset, the simulcast was branded "Newsradio 106.9 WSYR".
+However, the AM side remained the primary station, and over the next two years most references to the FM side were cut back, to the extent that the station now refers to itself as "Newsradio 570 WSYR, now on 106.9 FM".